-Ruff had such fascination with capturing the stars, that he managed it using an artistic strategy of appropriation and preoccupation with archives.
+Ruff had such fascination with capturing the stars that he managed to use an artistic strategy of appropriation and preoccupation with archives.
 He ended up using pre-existing images of the night sky to create his artworks.
 The pictures he retrieved were from the archive pictures he obtained from the ESO or European Southern Observatory in the Andes in Chile.

 What ‘Stars’ shows

 He used a self-invented classification system, and this classified the pictures into stars in the foreground, background, or whether the focus was on specific galaxies or the milky way.
 These negatives were then enlarged to 260 x 186 cm.
 The title awarded to each picture corresponds to the astronomical coordinates of the star that would be found very relevant and interesting by professional astronomers.

 The works show either the stars in the foreground or either the background.
 And if not, you will find images of interstellar objects of the Milky Way.
 What the camera captured is nothing more than the light of those stars.
 Some, however, may just observe the pictures as white dots on a black background.